0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	int  NumSetInfoOps;
 }HandleContext, * pHandleContext;
 ```
-And filter new files opened with write access :
+We also have to start filtering new files, if they are opened with write access.
 ```cpp
 	const auto& params = Data->Iopb->Parameters.Create;